kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ### Keyless signing

 Many times the policies are automatically built in CI/CD pipelines which complicates the key generation process.
-The Sigstore workflow is specifically designed for these situations and others where key generation is not possible.
+The Sigstore keyless workflow described below is specifically designed for these situations and others where key generation is not possible.
-Instead of using long-lived singing keys, the keyless workflow uses CAs and certificate chains: a short-lived certificate key is generated, and linked into a chain of trust by completing an identity challenge to confirm the signer's identity.
-The short-lived certificate key is around just enough for the signing to occur.
-The identity challenge is performed by authenticating against an OpenID Connect (OIDC) provider, Sigstore's Fulcio service is used for the chain of trust.
+Instead of using long-lived singing keys, the keyless workflow uses certificate authorities (CAs) and certificate chains; a short-lived certificate key is generated, and linked into a chain of trust by completing an identity challenge to confirm the signer's identity.
+The life of the certificate key is just about enough for the signing to occur.
+The identity challenge is performed by authenticating against an OpenID Connect (OIDC) provider.
+Sigstore's Fulcio service is used for the chain of trust.

 For signing, we will again use Sigstore's cosign utility.
 However, as of this writing, this feature is not enabled by default in cosign.
 So, it's necessary